gbarbalat/NO2/README.md

 - Download data from
 - Transfer to gricad (UGA grid to make computations)

-### 1 km model
+### 1 km model (gricad)
+dir=/bettik/barbalag/
+use so-called "MPI" scripts
 Change header.R
-Make sure everything there in data folder
+Make sure everything there in "data" folder
+Run ALL_SCRIPTS_....sh
+Keep 1 km ensemble predictions for the year in main directory

 I- PREPROCESSING